alkiranet/terraform-by-example/01-resource-imports/README.md

 terraform apply
 ```

 :warning: Although you can _import_ infrastructure, it is not always a good idea.
-Given Terraform's _declarative_ nature, you are bound to run into configuration differences between the Terraform code being _imported_ and/or _generated_, and the Terraform code itself.
+Given Terraform's _declarative_ nature, you are bound to run into configuration differences between the Terraform resources being _imported_ and, and the Terraform code itself.
 It is usually a good practice to only _import_ resources in **one-off scenarios**, and not make it part of a larger strategy.